Semrush helps you:

 Pros

-- Prestige factor: Opportunities from top-tier media outlets.
-You won’t find a better tier of publications out there on the net, save personal networking.
+• Prestige factor: Opportunities from top-tier media outlets.
+You won’t find a better tier of publications out there on the net (aside from personal networking).

 Cons